Nicolas125841/cpk/README.md

 This microservice inserts an expense rule into a expenseRules MongoDB collection.

 #### [PUT] :5004/api/putExpenseRule:
-This endpoint accepts a PUT request with a JSON body that contains the object representaiton of the expense rule.
+This endpoint accepts a HTTP PUT request with a JSON body that contains the object representaiton of the expense rule.

 This body MUST represents the DB schema: